AgentSteinberg/Network-Klever/01-node-setup.md

 ### Prepare the host Operating System

-1. Organize a Virtual Private Server (VPS) with Ubuntu 20.04 as operating system.
+1. Get a Virtual Private Server (VPS) with Ubuntu 20.04 as operating system.
 2. Make sure to update and secure your VPS.
 A good guideline, that was originally written by my buddy cryptonaut gordonfreeman can be found at <https://github.com/AgentSteinberg/VPS-First-Setup-Ubuntu>.
 3. Install Docker, which is needed to run the Klever node software.
 Follow instructions from <https://docs.docker.com/engine/install/>.
 4. Configure Docker to manage Docker as a non-root user as described at <https://docs.docker.com/engine/install/linux-postinstall/>.